 There are a number of communities in the Alinytjara Wilurara region.

-Aboriginal people in the region have very strong cultural and spiritual links to the land and sea.
+Anangu in the AW region have very strong cultural and spiritual links to the land and sea.
 Their relationship with the environment and how it is related to family origins, traditional knowledge and practices is central to their lives and creates their connection to Country.

 The significance of this connection and the role it plays in the lives of Anangu should not be underestimated.
 The responsibility to care for the land, now and into the future is given at birth.
 Unlike non-Aboriginal people who ‘own’ land and use it for their benefit, Anangu have a deeper connection and feel that the land ‘owns’ them and that their lives and spirituality are intertwined with it.
 Anangu connection to Country is an integral part of their sense of identity and feeling of belonging.

 Aboriginal management of country

 Traditionally, Aboriginal people were nomadic people, moving to different locations in search of seasonal food, water and shelter.
 Anangu were very good at reading weather patterns and understanding how this would affect their use of country.
 Their approach to land use and management meant that natural resources could be constantly renewed rather than being overused and exhausted.